EC2 Scheduler – There’s a tool for that.

 - A simple UI with an icon driven operational dashboard and reporting so you can easily see and manage not only your AWS resources in a single-pane, but your Azure and Google resources too.

-- User governance.
+- User governance with RBAC.
 Users can temporarily override schedules if they need to use an instance on short notice, but will only have access to the resources you grant.
+Overrides can take place in the ParkMyCloud UI, or through your favorite ChatOps tools such as Slack, Teams, and Hangouts.
 And you can use our API and Policy Engine to automate scheduling as part of your DevOps process.

 - SSO, reporting, and notifications.
-Also, you can now see resource utilization data for EC2 instances, viewable through animated heatmaps.
+Also, you can now see resource utilization data for EC2 instances and other resources, viewable through animated heatmaps.

 - Automated parking recommendations based on usage data.
 We call it SmartParking.